lu-w/criticality-metrics/docs/velocity-scale/DeltaV.rst

 Delta-v (:math:`\Delta v`)
 ==========================

 Description
 -----------

-:math:`\Delta v` is the change in speed over collision duration (integral) and widely used in collision databases, where it is typically calculated from post-collision measurements [Gabauer2006]_.
+:math:`\Delta v` is the change in speed over collision duration and widely used in collision databases, where it is typically calculated from post-collision measurements [Gabauer2006]_.
-The measure itself has been introduced in the 1970s by Carlson [Carlson1979]_, who used the difference in speed to estimate the probability of a severe injury or fatality.
+Introduced in the 1970s [Carlson1979]_, it uses the difference in speed to estimate the probability of a severe injury or fatality:
-The simplest formula measures the speed before and after a collision:

 .. math::
 		\Delta v(A_1) = \|v_1(t_\mathit{aftercol})\|_2-\|v_1(t_\mathit{beforecol})\|_2.